Am0031/javascript-algorithms/other/arrays-solutions.md

-# Other algorithms to practice - My Solutions
+# JavaScript algorithms to practice - Arrays - My Solutions

+These are the solutions I worked out for the practice algorithms questions compiled in the [arrays.md](arrays.md) file.
+There might be other and more efficient ways to resolve the questions.

 1. Write a JavaScript function to check whether an `input` is an array or not.